PeterBrain/scripts/README.md

 ### mount smb Network Drive
 Aliases of Network Drives do the same thing, but need more space on desktop and it’s much cooler to do it that way.

-This part of the code retrieves the SSID of the currently connected wireless network.
+This part of the code retrieves the SSID of the connected wireless network.
 ```
 SSID=$(/System/Library/PrivateFrameworks/Apple80211.framework/Versions/Current/Resources/airport -I | awk -F': ' '/ SSID/ {print $2}')
 ```

 ```
 drives="Public www$ Peter$"